-1. Be unconventional – the standard wedding format is not spoonie friendly.
+1. Be unconventional – the standard all day, all night wedding format is not spoonie friendly.
 You know, getting ready, early afternoon ceremony, pictures, sit-down dinner, speeches, and dancing until late in the night.
 Add to that the fact that a wedding is an emotional high in itself.
 Most of us would lose all our spoons before the ceremony was even though!
 So pick the traditional elements that are most important to you but design the rest of your day within your limits.

 In our case we picked a venue where we could have both the ceremony and reception, to limit the travel time – a historic house and gardens in Toronto called Cedar Ridge Creative Centre.
 We had an afternoon wedding, from 1-5, which was the length of time I thought I could handle.
 We had a garden ceremony followed by a cocktail style reception inside, with buffet lunch and wine.
 I gave up on dancing, because it’s not something my body agrees with.
 Finally, our photographer took mainly candid photos, except for a few posed family ones during the reception.
 This saved additional time.